RuchiAgrawal9186/CloneZara/README.md

 # ZARA Clone

-(Fashion Icon) -> project unique name
+(Fashion Icon) -> Project unique name

-its basically e-commerce website where we an purcharse according to our need
+it's basically an e-commerce website where we a purchase product according to our need

-it is solo project i made this project during construct week in 5 days for this project i made new logo and create unique name which is Fshion icon
+it is a solo project I made this project during construct week in 5 days for this project, i made a new logo and created unique name which is Fashion icon

 ## Tech Stack
-I made this project using the :
+I made this project using the following:

 HTML, CSS, Javascript,React JS, Chakra UI ,Bootstarp

 **Server:** Node

-for deployment the data i used Cyclic server
+for the deployment of the data I used Render server

 ## Screenshots